Does Home Warranty Cover Washing Machines? Repair vs Replacement Explained

 Does a home warranty cover all types of washing machines?

 Most home warranty plans cover standard top-load and front-load washing machines under the same "clothes washer" category.
 Coverage is generally not restricted by brand, age, or model as long as the appliance was in working condition when the policy began.
-High-end or oversized machines may require an optional Pro-Series add-on with certain providers.
+High-end, oversized, or smart machines may require an optional Pro-Series add-on with certain providers like Liberty Home Guard.
 Always verify with your specific plan before assuming coverage.

 Will my home warranty replace my washing machine if it can't be repaired?

-Yes — if a covered component failure is deemed uneconomical to repair (typically when repair costs exceed 50% of replacement value), most warranty providers will authorize a replacement or offer a cash equivalent.
+Yes, if a covered component failure is deemed uneconomical to repair (typically when repair costs exceed 50% of replacement value), most warranty providers will authorize a replacement or offer a cash equivalent.
 The replacement model will be comparable in features and capacity, but the exact brand and color cannot be guaranteed.
-Your payout is also subject to the per-appliance coverage cap in your plan.
+Your payout is also subject to the per-appliance coverage cap in your plan, ranging from $2,000 with most plans up to $7,000 with First American's Premium tier.

 How much does a home warranty typically pay out for a washer repair or replacement?